blazium-engine/blazium-docs/tutorials/shaders/your_first_shader/your_first_2d_shader.rst

 This line tells the engine which built-in variables and functionality to supply you with.

-In Godot you can override three functions to control how the shader operates;
+In Blazium you can override three functions to control how the shader operates;
 ``vertex``, ``fragment``, and ``light``.
 This tutorial will walk you through writing a shader with both vertex and fragment functions.
 Light functions are significantly more complex than vertex and fragment functions and so will not be